jl33-ai/s9-quant/README.md

 - It will be the most interesting once the user sees the same question (5+2), because then we have a controlled experiment.
 Looking at learning curves over individual questions
 - Rate of 'mistakes' (which could be poisson), should gradually decline.
 - As the num1/num2 get larger, the circles shouldget darker indicating more thinking time
+- Factors: - ??? - study: get to 100 as fast as possible or do as many in 2 mins.
+And some others factor.
+5 min session threshold.
+Factors are typing speed.
+Could you pick out the moment I realised the / 11 trick.
+12’s are hard.

 ### Data Inference ideas
 `1, 2, 4, and 8 primarily`

+- Typing speed
 - Can engineer 'sessions' (data points are part of the same session if they occur within 2 minutes of each other)
 - This is another feature
+- See the moment I learnt the /11 trick
+- Even though everyone is on a spectrum, from me to Terry (cracked fast) we want to see if their RELATIVE speeds are the same; i.e no matter the general speed, does everyone find take twice as long to do ? x 12

 1. **Rate of Improvement**: By tracking a user's performance over time, you can visualize their learning curve.
 Some users might show rapid initial improvement followed by a plateau, while others might demonstrate steady incremental improvement.
 This could reflect different learning styles and strategies.